 - Confusion, dehydration, fever, or lack of consciousness

-- Dark-colored urine; reduced or no urine output
+- Dark red or brown urine; reduced or no urine output